The UPC will come into existence and start its operations immediately after the UPC Agreement enters into force.

 The Agreement will enter into force on the first day of the fourth month after the fulfilment of the following two requirements (whichever is the latest):

-- The deposit of the thirteenth instrument of ratification, including Germany, the United Kingdom and France (the three Contracting Member States in which the highest number of European patents had effect in 2012).
+- The deposit of the thirteenth instrument of ratification, including Germany, France and Italy (the three Contracting Member States in which the highest number of European patents had effect in 2012).

 - The date of entry into force of the amendments to Regulation (EU) No 1215/2012 (Brussels I Regulation) concerning its relationship with the Agreement.

-The Preparatory Committee is working towards early 2018 as a target date when it is deemed that this can be accomplished.
+The Preparatory Committee is working towards approximately mid 2022 as a target date when it is deemed that this can be accomplished.

 The European Commission is expected to present a proposal during 2013.
 The necessary amendments can then be adopted and enter into force before the target date of the entering into force of the UPC in early 2015.